 It’s literally a plug and play system.
 Connect it to power, then connect it to the HDMI slot in your TV and wallah, you’re ready to get your game on.

-The first thing we noticed when we turned on the console was the muscle memory holding the controllers.
+The first thing I noticed when I turned on the console was the muscle memory holding the controllers.

-The controllers are by far the most nostalgic thing about the Sega Mega Drive Mini.
+The controllers are by far the most nostalgic thing about this mini console.
 It’s liking going back two years, and turning into a child again.
-The controllers hasn’t been changed, it still has the oversized D-pad and the thick buttons, just the way we like it.
+The controllers hasn’t been changed, it still has the oversized D-pad and the thick buttons, just the way I like it.

-The only downfall with these controllers are the short cable length, we sit quite close to our TV, but still seemed to be worried about the length of the cable, for those far from their TV screens, you will 100% need an extender.
+The only downfall with these controllers are the short cable length; I sit quite close to my TV, but still seemed to be worried about the length of the cable.
+For those far from their TV screens, you will 100% need an extender.

-The cable is around 6ft long, we want at least 10ft.
+The cable is around 6ft long, whereas I would want at least 10ft.

 The console itself has a cartridge slot that you can’t use for games but it does open up, so yes you can stick your finger in it should you want to… penetrate it?

-Everyone does it, but we’ll let you know that it does feel weird doing so.
+Everyone does it, but I will let you know that it does feel weird doing so.
 It comes with all of the Sega branding, the infamous On/Off switch which is used as normal, a volume rocket which doesn’t work and a reset button which does in fact work also.

 Finally your two USB slots are on the front for your controllers.